 I have shot the XX at ASA 250, which is standard for this film.
 The Canon A-1 and FDn 50mm f/1.4 lens, with which I shot these five frames, generally does a good job at exposing properly, but you can still see the aforementioned problem with the exposure latitude in scenes with lots of contrast, such as the beach.

 Otherwise, I found the rendering of these images in conjunction with my A-1 truly beautiful, with a quite vintage or romantic vibe to it.
-It also produced one of my all-time favourite images I took so far.
+It also produced one of the all-time favourite images I took so far.
 I highly recommend trying this film out and embracing its flaws and imperfections as unique characteristics.

 Submit your own 5 Frames With...